Whenever I watch Mae, I let her select an album off the shelf to put on. Here is a collection of music hand-picked by a baby:

 A stone cold classic.
 All three founding members have their hands on a few of the albums here, and I’m not sure if that speaks to Mae’s tastes or to their influence.
 In any case, it’s always a good time when she picks this one.
 Michael Jackson’s cover of “Behind the Mask” was originally supposed to appear on Thriller, but apparently there were some legal disputes over the rights.
 It was released posthumously instead, and these guys lost out on a fortune in royalties but I’m sure they’re alright.

 I actually warned Mae off of this one several times before finally putting it on.
 She’s had some experience with jazz, of course, but this is pretty heady stuff.
-After a few days of her requesting it, I finally put it on, and, sure enough, the second “Pharaoh’s Dance” started she was bopping her head.
+After a few days of her requesting it, I finally played it, and, sure enough, the second “Pharaoh’s Dance” started she was bopping her head.
 I still feel bad for underestimating her, and hopefully she won’t remember or internalize it in any way.

 This is a perfect kid’s album.
 George Barnes rips it up on his renditions of American standards as well as some originals.
 “Strollin’ Slow” is a personal favorite.
 His takes on Pop Goes the Weasel (“Rockin’ the Weasel”), Old Dan Tucker (“Dan’s Plumb Tuckered”), and Turkey in the Straw (“Turkey Cobbler”) are hits every time.
 Barnes’s virtuosity shines in a wonderfully silly way on this album.